-Connect automatically with an SSL certificate

-If this option is selected, you will no longer need to identify yourself, as you will be recognized directly thanks to your SSL certificate.

-Log out when idle

-A duration can be set for the disconnection from your web interface:
+Connect automatically with an SSL certificate If this option is selected, you will no longer need to identify yourself, a you will be recognized directly thanks to your SSL certificate.
+Log out when idle A duration can be set for the disconnection from your web interface: 5 minutes, 15 minutes, 30 minutes, 1 hour, Always remain connected.
+NOTE If the administrator has set a maximum timeout for all administrator accounts, higher timeouts will not appear in the drop-down menu.

-- 5 minutes,

-- 15 minutes,

-- 30 minutes,

-- 1 hour,

-- · Always remain connected.

-If the administrator has set a maximum timeout for all administrator accounts, higher timeouts will not appear in the drop-down menu.